IndivisibleHI/idhtest.github.io/website-instructions.markdown

 + `Location` is automatically turned into a link on Google Maps, using whatever text you put in the field as a search term.
 So if it's a business, park, plaza, etc., you can put the name, and if it's a house, then the address works well.

-+ `Embed-code` is how we get ActionNetwork RSVP forms embedded directly into the website (e.g. [our General Assembly event pages](https://www.indivisibleberkeley.org/event/assembly-sep10)).
++ `Embed-code` is how we get RSVP forms embedded directly into the website.
 To find the code for this, go to the ActionNetwork "manage event" page and find the "Embed this event" box, containing a bunch of code.
 Just copy-paste the code into the box on Siteleaf and our website will take care of the rest!

 + `is featured` controls whether the event shows up on the front page of our website.
 Please only feature up to two events at a time.
 We encourage you to feature your next team meeting!